 Driving around the gorgeous coastline of the island is an attraction in itself.
 However, we highly recommend you stretch your legs by exploring the beautifully restored Cittadella in the island capital Victoria.
 The whole site is fantastic and offers stunning panoramic views across the island from on high.

 Even though destroyed by an angry storm in early 2017, the rocky Azure Window site is still a great place to visit.
-While you are paying your respects to the fallen pride and joy of Gozo, make sure to visit the Inland Sea, known locally as Qawra or Dwejra.
+While you are paying your respects to the fallen pride and joy of Gozo, be sure to visit the Inland Sea, known locally as Qawra or Dwejra.

 Diving here is very popular as the shallow waters surrounded by the cliffs create eye catchy light effects.